aave/aip/content/aips/4c7076aa6cc7-AIP-Fireblocks-Whitelister-on-Aave-Arc.md

 2. Onboarding the user with appropriate disclosures, terms, and conditions;
 3. Granting specific permissions (e.g., borrow, supply, liquidate) to the Ethereum wallet address(es) provided by the user.

-Aave Arc whitelisters perform a similar role on Arc as guardians do on Aave V2.
+In addition, Aave Arc whitelisters perform a similar role on Arc as guardians do on Aave V2.
 Specifically, whitelisters can use a multi-sig veto on governance proposals that add excessive compliance risk on the Aave Arc protocol.
 For example, existing whitelisters can veto the addition of a privacy coin if such a coin is impermissible in the relevant jurisdiction, or veto the addition of a whitelister that has a poor reputation for compliance.

 The whitelisting is managed via a [PermissionManager](https://etherscan.io/address/0xF4a1F5fEA79C3609514A417425971FadC10eCfBE) contract, in which whitelisters are designated as Permission Admins.
 Permission Admins are permitted to add or remove wallets grants to the Aave Arc market by calling `addPermissions()` and `removePermissions()` contract methods, respectively.